Logeru/Instructions/UbuntuServer.md

 # Ubuntu Server Set Up for Django Instruction
+# The instruction for Debian from Alexey Goloburdin is taken as a basis.
+With great gratitude and respect

 In this guide we will set up clean Ubuntu server for Python and Django projects.
 We will configure secure SSH connection, install from Ubuntu repositories and from sources all needed packages and ware it together for working Ubuntu Django server.